 Executive Summary 3

-Introduction and Methods 4
+Introduction and Methods

-Analysis of SB 5002 and the Scientific Evidence 6
+Analysis of SB 5002 and the Scientific Evidence

-Logic Model 16
+Logic Model

-Summaries of Findings 17
+Summaries of Findings

-Annotated References 35
+Annotated References 38

-Executive Summary SB 5002, Concerning alcohol concentration (2023 Legislative Session)
+Executive Summary SB 5002, Concerning alcohol concentration (2024 Legislative Session)

-Evidence indicates that SB 5002 would likely result in some drivers becoming aware of a 0.05% per se BAC, which would result in some drivers modifying alcohol-impaired driving behavior and some reduction in alcohol-impaired driving crashes and fatalities.
+Evidence indicates that SB 5002 may result in some drivers becoming aware of a 0.05% per se BAC, which would likely result in some drivers modifying alcohol-impaired driving behaviors and some reduction in alcohol-impaired driving crashes and fatalities.
+There is unclear evidence how provisions may impact equity.